cu-mkp/sandbox/Chaillard_final-report.md

 <https://github.com/cu-mkp/manuscript-object/tree/v1.0-danachaillard>.
 The readme should allow you to get everything running.

 My work consisted in three tasks.

+## Word Clouds

 The first one was to create word clouds from the categories in the thesaurus.
 This was done in the file word_clouds.py using a specific Python package.
 For each semantic tag, there is a word cloud in the word cloud file.

+## Semantic Trees

 The second task was to create semantic trees from the vocabulary in the thesaurus.
 Once again category by category.
 These were created in the